Skip to main content

 If you have already eaten here once, the question on a second visit is not whether to return but what to order beyond the fabada.
 La Guisandera de Piñera holds a Michelin Plate for both 2024 and 2025, a recognition that signals consistent kitchen execution rather than experimental ambition.

 The room on Calle de Rosario Pino in Tetuán does not try to signal fine dining.
 What you see when you walk in is a dining room that prioritises the food over the furniture: functional, familiar, the kind of space where the stew arriving at the table is the visual event, not the décor.
-That bowl of fabada — white beans, morcilla, chorizo, lacón — is visually arresting in its own way: opaque, clay-coloured, steaming.
+That bowl of fabada; white beans, morcilla, chorizo, lacón; is visually arresting in its own way: opaque, clay-coloured, steaming.
 If you have been before, you already know this.
 The question is what else the kitchen does as well.

 What to Eat on a Return Visit

 The kitchen's documented strengths point in two directions.
-The fabada stew is the signature, and it earns that status: slow-cooked Asturian beans in a dish that defines the region's cooking as clearly as a Basque pintxo defines San Sebastián.
+The fabada stew is the signature, it earns that status: slow-cooked Asturian beans in a dish that defines the region's cooking as clearly as a Basque pintxo defines San Sebastián.
 But the arroz con pitu de caleya, a rice dish built around free-range Asturian chicken, is the thing to order if you want to understand the full scope of what this kitchen does.
 It is a slow-cooked, intensely flavoured preparation that takes the structural logic of a paella and redirects it toward northern Spain's darker, richer ingredient palette.
 For dessert, arroz con leche closes the loop on the Asturian tradition: creamed rice, caramelised on leading, the kind of preparation that reveals whether a kitchen is paying attention to detail at the end of the meal as well as the beginning.

 For returning visitors who have worked through the obvious dishes, the drinks are worth more attention than you might have given them on the first visit.
-Asturian cuisine pairs naturally with cider, sidra natural, and any restaurant serious about the regional cooking programme should be pouring it.
+Asturian cuisine pairs naturally with cider, sidra natural, any restaurant serious about the regional cooking programme should be pouring it.
 At this price point in Madrid, you are unlikely to find an extensive cocktail programme, but a well-chosen Asturian cider list or a short selection of regional wines is where the drinks story lives here.
 If the drinks offering matters to your decision, it is worth calling ahead to ask what they are pouring rather than arriving with expectations calibrated to a bar-forward operation.
 The drinks support the food; they do not compete with it.

 When to Go

 Tetuán is a neighbourhood that functions at a local rhythm.
-Midweek lunch is the optimal timing for this kind of restaurant: the kitchen is cooking for people who eat here regularly, the room is not performing for tourists, and the food that takes the longest to prepare, the fabadas, the braised meats, the rice dishes, is at its finest when it has been cooking since morning.
+Midweek lunch is the optimal timing for this kind of restaurant: the kitchen is cooking for people who eat here regularly, the room is not performing for tourists, the food that takes the longest to prepare, the fabadas, the braised meats, the rice dishes, is at its finest when it has been cooking since morning.
 Weekend evenings work, but the room will be fuller and the pace slower.
 If you are visiting Madrid in winter, Asturian stew cooking makes more sense on a cold Tuesday than a warm Saturday in June, though the kitchen runs year-round.

 How It Compares